Blackstone (BX) Investment Thesis

 Downgrade Conditions

-- AUM growth decelerates below 5% year-over-year — signals structural fundraising challenges
+- AUM growth decelerates below 5% year-over-year (signals broader fundraising challenges)

-- FRE margin contracts meaningfully — indicates cost discipline breakdown
+- FRE margin contracts more than 200bps (cost discipline breakdown)

-- Private credit defaults spike above industry averages
+- Private credit defaults spike above 5% industry-wide

 - Regulatory changes fundamentally impair the alternative asset management business model